 If you cannot meet the burden of the pleading requirement, you can try again.
 You usually can file for leave to amend the complaint.
 The court doesn’t have to give you leave to amend more than once by right, but generally where you are just liberally granted if there’s good cause to show that if given leave you can amend the complaint sufficiently to overcome any pleading deficiencies.
 That’s not endless though and there’s only so much information you can obtain.

 With that said, you can be dismissed for failure to plead a cause with particularity under rule 9B and it happens a lot when the plaintiff-relator can not obtain enough information to satisfy the rule to the court’s understanding.
 That’s why people pay a lot of attention to rule 9B.

-The case can be dismissed for lack of pleading for particularity.
-In fact, usually that’s the first line of defense in a case the defendants will take a look at the case and the first notion that they will usually file is plaintiffs have failed to plead fraud with particularity under rule 9B and everybody is off to the races in terms of litigating that issue just to begin with.
+The case can be dismissed for a lack of pleading for particularity.
+In fact, usually, that is the first line of defense in a case the defendants will take a look at the case and the first notion that they will usually file is plaintiffs have failed to plead fraud with particularity under rule 9B and everybody is off to the races in terms of litigating that issue just to begin with.

 The Importance of Thorough Investigations